 Tiger Woods and Floyd Mayweather were the only other sporting figures to reach that mark before Ronaldo while still being active in their respective sports.

-The Juventus star was therefore the first to do it in a team sport.
+The Portuguese star was therefore the first to do it in a team sport.

 When you look at the salary and endorsement income Ronaldo receives and break it down into shorter timeframes, it becomes hard to comprehend for the regular fan.

 The $117m he earned in 2020 meant Ronaldo had a monthly pay packet of around $9.75m and a weekly wage of $2.25m.

 Each day saw Ronaldo earn around $320,000.
 Going even further, Portugal star Ronaldo has an hourly rate of $13,000.
 That means he earned $215 every minute and around $3.60 per second.

 Another boost to Ronaldo's net worth then came with his move to United at the end of August.